 Get expert help with your inability to cry.
-Chat to a mental health expert below.
+Simply click here to chat online to someone right now.

 Do you have difficulty crying when you’re sad?

 A quick web search will bring up countless posts from people who just aren’t able to cry, even when in the throes of deep sadness.

 This is incredibly unfortunate, as weeping is one of the most healthy and cathartic ways to release emotional build-up, from anger and frustration to utter despair.